 Simply defined, a merchant account is a financial account that accepts credit and debit card payments for the business.
 Many Merchant Account Providers have credit card terminals available for the business’ use, either as a lease or month-to-month rental (more on that later).
 The Merchant Account Provider holds a direct agreement with the business bank account.
 Funds from card payments are deposited into the business’ bank account, and the Merchant Account Provider’s fees come out of that same account.

-How to Negotiate With Your Credit Card Merchant
+How to Negotiate With Your Merchant Account Provider

-Interested in credit card merchant options, but not sure how to find the best deal?
+Interested in merchant credit card processing options, but not sure how to find the best deal?
 Use these steps to negotiate your best plan.

 - Read up on fees: Some less reputable Merchant Account Providers count on business owners not knowing which fees are justified.
 This practice pads the provider's pocket.